Does My Dog Have a Concussion?

 - Trouble standing or walking

-If a concussion isn’t identified and treated promptly, your dog could experience long-term damage.
+If a concussion isn’t identified and treated promptly, your dog could experience long-term health effects.
 Medical attention for suspected concussion is always recommended, even if your dog seems to have recovered from it in the moment.

 Causes of Concussion

 Similar to humans, dogs can get concussions from a variety of causes.
 Car accidents, falls from high elevations, head butts or kicks from rough play, running into hard objects or getting hit by falling debris are the kinds of things that can lead to a concussion.
-Concussions typically occur from blunt injuries, although they can be caused by other animal attacks, when a dog is shaken or thrown to the ground, according to Pet MD.
+Concussions typically occur from blunt injuries, although they can be caused by other animal attacks, or when a dog is shaken or thrown to the ground,

 Small dogs are just as prone to concussions as bigger dogs as they are often carried around and may be dropped, or get into a scuffle with a much larger dog.

 Puppies with open fontanels, or soft spots in their skulls, are particularly susceptible to concussion.
-A dog’s fontanel typically closes by 4 months of age.
+A dog’s fontanel (fohn-ten-ehl) typically closes by 4 months of age as the bones of the head harden.
 On rare occasions, the fontanel doesn’t close.
-Tiny dogs including so-called “teacup” and “toy” breeds of Chihuahuas, Shih Tzus, and Pomeranians are more likely than others to have problems stemming from fontanels that don’t close.
+Tiny dogs including so-called “teacup” and “toy” breeds of Chihuahuas, Shih Tzus, and Pomeranians are more likely than other breeds to have problems stemming from fontanels that don’t close.

 What to Do If You Suspect a Concussion

 When on your way to the vet, or waiting for medical attention, keep the dog calm and cover them with a blanket to help prevent shock.
-Shock happens when your dog’s internal systems are not getting enough blood flow or oxygen to keep his body functioning normally.
-Signs of shock include panting, weakness, shivering or convulsions, rapid breathing and fast but weak pulse.
-Also, if the gums are any color except for pink, that is also a sign of shock.
+Shock happens when your dog’s internal systems are not getting enough blood flow and oxygen to keep his body functioning normally.
+Signs of shock include pale pink or white gums, tongue, or rectum.
+Another practical way to assess shock is the temperature of the extremities.
+If toes of the front or back limbs cannot get warm blood to them, they can feel cooler than normal, and shock may be occurring.

 Transport your dog to the vet as quickly as possible with his head elevated above his hindquarters to reduce intracranial pressure.
 You may need to use a stretcher or a board to move the dog into a car.
 Remove their collar or anything that restricts their breathing.
 If your dog loses consciousness, keep them breathing by gently opening their mouth and pulling the tongue as far forward as you can to open the airway.
 If your dog stops breathing, perform CPR.

-Usually, the vet will conduct a neurologic evaluation, check blood pressure and the temperature, sometimes give oxygen, and basically make sure things remain as normal as possible.
+Usually, the veterinarian will conduct a neurologic evaluation after their physical examination.
+Other diagnostics will depend on how your pet is doing.
+Your veterinarian may want to check blood pressure, sometimes give oxygen, and basically make sure things remain as normal as possible.
 With more serious injuries, an MRI may be needed.
-Your vet will likely want to keep your dog overnight for observation, as a concussion that leads to brain swelling can occur as late as 24 hours after an injury.
-Only a vet is equipped to catch problems that happen later.
+Your veterinarian will likely want to keep your dog overnight for observation, as a concussion that leads to brain swelling can occur as late as 24 hours after an injury.
+Only a veterinarian is equipped to catch problems that happen later.

 Treatment for Concussion